Importing Other Data Formats

 Managing Entity Identifiers

-DeterministicJsonImporter takes a different approach.
-It buffers the encoded attribute/value pairs for each object, sorts them, and feeds the resulting byte stream into a user-supplied hash protocol.
+The importer buffers the encoded attribute/value pairs for each object, sorts them, and feeds the resulting byte stream into a hash protocol.
 The first 16 bytes of that digest become the entity identifier, ensuring identical JSON inputs produce identical IDs even across separate runs.
-Once the identifier is established, the importer writes the cached pairs into its internal trible set via Trible::new, so subsequent calls to data() expose the deterministic statements alongside the metadata generated for every derived attribute.
+You can supply an optional 32-byte salt via the constructor to keep deterministic imports from colliding with existing data.
+Once the identifier is established, the importer writes the cached pairs into its trible set via Trible::new, and exposes the data, metadata, and root entity identifiers for each imported document through its accessors.

 This hashing step also changes how repeated structures behave.
 When a JSON document contains identical nested objects—common in fixtures such as citm_catalog or Twitter exports—the deterministic importer emits the same identifier for each recurrence.
 Only the first copy reaches the underlying TribleSet; later occurrences are recognised as duplicates and skipped during the merge.
-The nondeterministic importer must still mint a fresh identifier for every repetition, so it inserts and deduplicates a full set of triples each time.
-Even if the ID generator itself is fast, that extra merge work makes the deterministic importer benchmark faster on datasets with significant repetition.
+Even if the hash itself is fast, that deduplication step reduces workload on datasets with significant repetition.

 Extending the Importers

-To support a new external format, implement a module in the import namespace that follows the same pattern: decode the source data, derive attributes with Attribute::from_name, and hand encoded values to Trible::new.
-Reuse the lifetime-parameterized encoder callbacks so callers can plug in existing blob stores or validation logic.
-If the format supplies stable identifiers, offer a constructor that accepts a custom generator or hash protocol so downstream systems can choose between ephemeral and deterministic imports.
+To support a new external format, implement a module in the import namespace that follows the same pattern: decode the source data, derive attributes with Attribute::from_name, encode values using the appropriate ValueSchema, and hand the results to Trible::new.
+If the format supplies stable identifiers, mix them into the hashing step or salt so downstream systems can keep imports idempotent.